 Although many who are exposed to psychological trauma are remarkably resilient and do not have chronic difficulties, trauma can be associated with a number of difficulties including Posttraumatic Stress Disorder (PTSD), depression, other anxiety problems, or problems relating to others.
-The Mental Health Service Line provides a wide range of services for veteran’s who are suffering from the consequences of military and non-military related psychological traumas such as combat, sexual assault, or other life-threatening experiences.
-Depending on a veteran’s needs, a range of trauma-related services are available.
+Depending on a veteran’s needs, a range of trauma-related services are available to help Veterans readjust following military or non-military trauma such as combat, sexual assault, or other life-threatening experiences.

 Tools available to help Veterans cope more effectively with post-traumatic stress include:

 Military sexual trauma (MST) refers to sexual assault or repeated, threatening sexual harassment that occurred while the Veteran was in the military.
 It includes any sexual activity where someone is involved against his or her will.
 It also includes unwanted sexual touching or grabbing; threatening, offensive remarks about a person’s body or sexual activities; and/or threatening or unwelcome sexual advances.
 Both women and men can experience MST during their service.
 We know that people can recover from trauma.
 All Veterans seen at Veterans Health Administration facilities are asked about experiences of sexual trauma and are offered free services if the veteran needs and wants help, even many years later.
 You do not need to have a VA disability rating (be “service connected”) to receive these services and may be able to receive services even if you are not eligible for other VA care.
 You do not need to have reported the incident(s) when they happened or have other documentation that they occurred.